sisoe24/hammerspoon-vscode/README.md

 ## 1.4.
 Known Issues

-- If script contains syntax errors, will cause the extension to not work (If you don't use it already, I suggest downloading the [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension)
+- If script contains syntax errors, the extension will not work (If you don't use it already, I suggest the [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension)
 - Methods will return only if is an Hammerspoon data type. (eg. `hs.application`, `hs.window` etc.)
-- Some methods will return an Hammerspoon data type even if it could potentially could be something else:
+- Some methods will return an Hammerspoon data type even if it could potentially be something else.
   Examples:

   ```lua